The waiver deadline for the Fall Term 2020 is August 31, 2020.

 Elms College is committed to promoting good health and meeting the medical needs of its students.
 A health insurance plan is critical in providing peace of mind knowing that students can receive the services they need in the event of a sickness or injury.

 Massachusetts State Law mandates that all students who are full-time and three-quarter time carry adequate medical insurance to help cover the extra expenses of medical treatment.
-The Elms College Student Health Insurance Plan for the Spring Term 2017 provides coverage to students from January 18, 2017 through August 14, 2017.
+The Elms College Student Health Insurance Plan for the Annual Term 2020 provides coverage to students from August 15, 2020 through August 14, 2021.
 The plan includes a local and national network of preferred providers and is designed to be an affordable option.

 Although many families may have some form of insurance, it's important to ensure that students are adequately covered while attending schools.
 All too often situations arise in which a student requires medical or mental health care beyond what is available at the Elms College Health Center and discover that their insurance covers them only in the event of an emergency or in their home geographic region.
 This frequently results in students needing to take an otherwise unnecessary leave of absence from college to return home to get the treatment they need.